 In 2014, Gentile earned her Master's degree in Intercollegiate Athletic Administration from California University of Pennsylvania, and in 2015, she took over a young Wesleyan program that featured 16 combined freshmen and sophomores.
 She proceeded to lead Wesleyan to nine victories in her inaugural campaign, recording her first collegiate coaching win on September 12th versus Guilford College.
 In her second season at the helm, Gentile's 2016 Bishops posted the most overall (10) and conference (7) wins since 2012, which also included securing the program's first USA South Tournament berth since that same season.

-Gentile and her husband, NCWC Head Athletic Trainer Tim Donovan, reside in Rocky Mount.
+Gentile and her husband, NCWC Head Athletic Trainer Tim Donovan, and their newborn daughter, Gianna, reside in Rocky Mount.